FastAPI framework extension¶

 and requires

-the following charms and bundles:
+the following charms:

-Ingress: traefik and nginx ingress integrator
+Ingress traefik and nginx ingress integrator |

 requires: